 The Minneapolis Airport (MSP) also features a couple of gift shops that feature big cartoonish moose statues in the storefront in Terminal 1.

 Another Moose is found in Morristown at Ahlman’s Gun Shop, one of the largest gun shops in the Upper Midwest.
-Ahlman’s also features a re-created Old West town, and features a Sharp-Shooter’s Festival every August.
+Ahlman’s also features a re-created Old West town, complete with a Sharp-Shooter’s Festival every August.

-Outside of the beautiful resort-town of Breezy Point near Pequot Lakes, there stands a stainless steel moose, created by Jeff Kreitz of Creative Steel Works.
+Outside of the beautiful resort-town of Breezy Point near Pequot Lakes, there stands a stainless steel moose, created by Jeff Kreitz of the nearby Creative Steel Works.

 And lastly, two different sets of moose statues are located in East Grand Forks, MN: a life-size pair of bronze moose duking it out in front of Cabela’s.
 Titled “Northern Challenge,” the sparring moose sculpture was built by Eagle Bronze, Inc. in Lander, Wyoming and has stood in front of the store since 1998.